jlmelville/rnndescent/README.md

 ## Current Status

-*18 March 2024*: Version 0.1.4 has been released to CRAN.
-This is a bug fix release.
-Most notably, it fixes an issue where `rnnd_build` would fail with `metric = "cosine"`.
+*18 April 2024*: Version 0.1.5 has been released to CRAN.
+This is an internal API change to support a forthcoming release of [dqrng](https://cran.r-project.org/package=dqrng), so you should notice no changes on upgrading.

 ## Installation